PrecisionRender/Blockaid/README.md

 - The code should always follow the official [GDScript Style Guide](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html), with the only exception being [line length](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html#line-length) (still try to follow it, though)
 - Always use [static typing](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/static_typing.html) when possible
 - The code should follow the the recommended [best practices](https://docs.godotengine.org/en/stable/tutorials/best_practices/index.html) set out by the Godot Engine team
-- The code should follow the the [GDQuest guide on clean code](https://www.gdquest.com/tutorial/godot/best-practices/code-cleanliness/#reduce-repetition-cache-values)
+- The code should follow the the [GDQuest guide on code cleanliness](https://www.gdquest.com/tutorial/godot/best-practices/code-cleanliness/)
 - Avoid creating new Autoloads.
 In Godot, they normally act as singletons, which are infamous for creating messy code.
 - Application code should **only** be written in GDScript.
 The use of GDExtension is allowed when using third-party libraries.
 - If you want to go the extra mile, document your code using `#comments` if necessary.